glowkeeper/P3D/docs/labs/week2Session1.md

 _Figure 2: Room with a Box_

 You are going to put a lamp on the stand.
 Find the _Old_USSR_Lamp_ in _All Prefabs_, and add it to the room in your scene.
-Scale it to 8 times its original size across all three axes and move it onto the stand.
-Rotate it sixty degrees on the y-axis, so it is pointing towards the bottom front right-hand corner.
+Scale it across all three axes and move it onto the stand.
+Then rotate it sixty degrees on the y-axis, so it is pointing forwards.

 Next, you are going to make that lamp shine by adding a _sphere_ that emits colour.
 Create a _GameObject_, _3D Object_, _Sphere_, rename it _bulb_ then move it, so it is in front of the light bulb of the lamp.
 Scale it, so it covers the bulb as precisely as possible.
 Now create a new material, rename it _Bulb_, and add it to the sphere.
 Set the colour of the _Base Map_ and enable _Emission_ on the material.
 Set that to a colour of your choosing.